Humaidu/material/Introduction-to-Linux:-Labs.md

 The simple commands `true` and `false` set status codes of `0` and `1` respectively.
 Run them and then print out the value of `$?`.

+Now, the `&&` and `||` operators can be used to combine multiple commands based on their success or failure.
+You've already seen this command:

+    sudo apt-get update && sudo apt-get install arduino

+Can you now guess what it means?

 ## Building pipelines
 Linux commands are based on the philosophy of doing one job, and combining simple tasks into complex operations using `|`, `<`, and `>`.